-We know the words well but do we mean them?
+All good Anglicans know the words of the General Confession well, but do we know what they mean?
 For the Confession contains language and sentiments that have virtually been erased from common usage, they might as well be deleted from the dictionary.
 It sounds all too negative, critical and judgmental.
 Surely we believe in a God of love.
 That is why these first words of Jesus recording in Mark’s gospel hardly seem good news.
 “The time has come,” he said.
 “The kingdom of God has come near.
 Repent and believe the good news!”
 (Mark 1:15).
 What is good news about repentance?
 It is not a word we use in polite company.

 Comedians and cartoonists use it to mock religion in general or self-righteous religious leaders, in particular.
 But Jesus isn’t being a comic here.
 And Jesus is anything but a self-righteous hypocrite.
 So what is the good news?
 Look at the first half of his sentence, “The Kingdom of God is near…” God’s kingdom means God’s presence, Almighty God’s sovereign, kingly rule.
 When Jesus therefore demands we repent, he is announcing that we are thinking and behaving in a way that is unacceptable – we are going in the wrong direction, the way that leads to destruction.
 Which is why he calls us to turn around, to face our plight and confess our need for God’s forgiveness, his cleansing, his blessing.
 That is why the Early Church adopted such language we use in the Confession.
 In our Autumn sermon series we are going to meet Jesus, Mean and Wild.
 John Ortberg says “I want to know this Jesus, though he scares me a little”.
 The fact is, we have domesticated Jesus.